On a risk model with tree-structured Poisson Markov random field frequency, with application to rainfall events: Tree-structured MRFs with Poisson marginal distributions

 Henceforth, we write \mbox{$\boldsymbol{N}\sim \text{MPMRF}(\boldsymbol{\lambda}, \boldsymbol{\alpha}, \mathcal{T})$} to signify $\boldsymbol{N}$ admits the stochastic representation in \eqref{eq:StoConstruct}, and we let ${\boldsymbol{\Lambda}}$ denote the set of admissible parameters $(\boldsymbol{\lambda}, \boldsymbol{\alpha})$.
 We write $\mathbb{MPMRF}$ the family of all such distributions for $\boldsymbol{N}$. \end{theorem}

 The MRF studied in \cite{cote2025tree} is a special case of the MRF constructed in Theorem~\ref{th:flexible}, where the mean parameters are homogeneous.
 In \eqref{eq:StoConstruct}, the components of $\boldsymbol{N}$, except the root's, are defined as the sum of two independent random variables.
 We interpret them as the \textit{propagation} and the \textit{innovation} random variables, respectively.
-The propagation random variable $\left(\alphav{v}\sqrt{{\lambda_v}/{\lambda_{\mathrm{pa}(v)}}} \right)\circ N_{\mathrm{pa}(v)}$ expresses the number of events that have duplicated by binomial thinning from $N_{\mathrm{pa}(v)}$ to $N_v$.
-The thinning parameter \mbox{$\alphav{v}\sqrt{{\lambda_v}/{\lambda_{\mathrm{pa}(v)}}}$} is an adjustment of the dependence parameter $\alphav{v}$ taking into account the heterogeneous means.
+The propagation random variable $(\alphav{v}\sqrt{{\lambda_v}/{\lambda_{\mathrm{pa}(v)}}} )\circ N_{\mathrm{pa}(v)}$ expresses the number of events that have duplicated by binomial thinning from $N_{\mathrm{pa}(v)}$ to $N_v$.
 The innovation random variable $L_v$ expresses the number of events occurring at vertex $v$ that have not propagated from vertex $\mathrm{pa}(v)$.

-The rooting of the tree specifies a sequence of parent-child relationships for the construction in \eqref{eq:StoConstruct} of Theorem~\ref{th:flexible} to be well defined, and it moreover indicates an order of conditioning, sequentially moving away from the root.
-This facilitates the derivation of analytic expressions for the corresponding joint pmf and joint pgf.
-Emanating from this artificial directionality is the following sequence of recursively defined joint pgfs \mbox{\{$\eta_{v}^{\mathcal{T}_r},\,v\in\mathcal{V}\}$}, which proves useful throughout the paper.
-Note that any vertex can be chosen as the root of the tree; accordingly, the constraint on the dependence parameters takes into account the reversibility of parent-child relationships that may occur then.
+The thinning parameter \mbox{$\alphav{v}\sqrt{{\lambda_v}/{\lambda_{\mathrm{pa}(v)}}}$} for the propagation random variable is an adjustment of the dependence parameter $\alphav{v}$ taking into account the heterogeneous means, so that the correlation between $N_{\mathrm{pa}(v)}$ and $N_v$ is $\alphav{v}$.
+The upper bound $\alpha_{(\mathrm{pa}(v),v)} < \min(\sqrt{\lambda_v/\lambda_{\mathrm{pa}(v)}},\sqrt{\lambda_{\mathrm{pa}(v)}/\lambda_v})$ stems from the fact that dependence is characterized by this thinning mechanism.
+The fraction of events propagating from one random variable to another cannot exceed the root of the ratio of the marginal rates, otherwise the innovation component would require more inherited events than the number of events possible on the parent.
+The admissible parameter space therefore reflects a structural feature of event-sharing mechanisms in count data.
+Note that any vertex can be chosen as the root of the tree; accordingly, the constraint on the dependence parameters takes into account the reversibility of parent-child relationships that may occur, thus preserving the root-free formulation of the distribution; see Remark~\ref{rem:root}.
+For illustration, if $(\lambda_1,\lambda_2) = (5,5)$, the upper bound is $1$, maximal correlation.
+If $(\lambda_1,\lambda_2) = (3,5)$, the bound is $\sqrt{0.6} \approx 0.77$, compared to the Fréchet upper bound of $\approx 0.97$.